Skip to Main Content

 Historical Restaurant Research Across Turkey

-The kind of archival-driven restaurant program that Asitane represents is rare in Turkey, but not entirely without precedent in the broader movement toward historically grounded cooking.
+The archival-driven restaurant program Asitane represents is rare in Turkey, but not entirely without precedent in the broader movement toward historically grounded cooking.
 Restaurants across the country's wine-producing and coastal regions have begun referencing Anatolian culinary history in their menus, though usually at a shallower documentary depth.
 Maçakızı in Bodrum works with Aegean ingredient traditions, while Narımor in Izmir addresses the western Anatolian table.
 In Cappadocia, places like Nahita Cappadocia in Nevsehir and Aravan Evi in Ürgüp draw on Central Anatolian culinary memory.
 None of these operate with the specific manuscript-research focus that positions Asitane in a separate category from regional-inspiration cooking.

 Beyond Istanbul, the range of approaches to Turkish culinary identity extends further: Mezegi in Fethiye, Poyraz Sahil Balık Restaurant in Beykoz, Kokorecci Asim Usta in Bornova, Agora Pansiyon in Milas, and Divia by Maksut Aşkar in Marmaris each represent distinct regional and conceptual positions within Turkish dining.
 Internationally, the archival restaurant model has precedents: the research-led tasting format at Lazy Bear in San Francisco and the sustained technical rigour of Le Bernardin in New York City both suggest what institutional commitment to a kitchen methodology, rather than trend-chasing, produces over time.